Conrad II, Holy Roman Emperor: Conflict with Adalbero

 Conrad had to enforce his royal prerogatives in the Duchy of Carinthia and the Duchy of Swabia.
 Duke Adalbero of Carinthia had been appointed as duke in 1012 under Emperor Henry II and remained loyal to imperial authority, supporting Conrad's election as German king in 1024.
 At a synod in Frankfurt in September 1027, Conrad attempted to resolve the decades-long "Gandersheim Conflict".
 Adalbero accompanied the Emperor and acted as his sword-bearer during the proceeding, indicating Conrad's trust in him.
 From 1028 on, Adalbero governed his duchy as an independent state.

 In particular, he attempted to conduct peaceful relations with King Stephen I of the Hungary.
 Under Emperor Henry II, who was the brother-in-law to Stephen, relations between the Empire and Hungary had been friendly.
-Upon Henry's death in 1024, Conrad adopted a more aggressive policy, prompting border raids into the Empire from Hungary.
+Upon Henry's death in 1024, Stephen I adopted a more aggressive policy, prompting border raids into the Empire from Hungary.
 The raids particularly affected Adalbero's domain of Carinthia, which shared a long, eastern border with Hungary.

 Conrad summoned Adalbero to court at Bamberg on 18 May 1035, to answer an indictment of treason for his actions regarding Hungary.
 In the presence of the German dukes, Conrad demanded that Adalbero be stripped of all his titles and lands.
-The dukes demurred, and demanded that Conrad's son Henry, Germany's co-king and Conrad's designated successor, join the assembly before a decision was made.
+The dukes demurred and demanded that Conrad's son Henry, Germany's co-king and Conrad's designated successor, join the assembly before a decision was made.
 Henry refused to depose Adalbero, citing an earlier agreement with Adelbero to be his ally in negotiating a settlement between him and his father.
 Conrad resorted to exhortations, pleas and threats to convince Henry to support Adalbero's deposition.
 Henry's support was soon followed by that of the other dukes.
 Conrad then ordered Adalbero to be removed as Duke and sentenced him and his son to exile.
 After attacking Conrad's allies in Carinthia, Adalbero fled to his mother's estates in Ebersberg in the Duchy of Bavaria, where he remained until his death in 1039.
 The ducal seat of Carinthia remained unoccupied until 2 February 1035, when Conrad named his cousin Conrad the Younger as the new duke.
 With the appointment, the three southern German duchies of Swabia, Bavaria and Carinthia were all under the control of Emperor Conrad through his family members (his stepson Herman in Swabia, his son Henry in Bavaria, and his cousin Conrad in Carinthia).